Contents

 Balancing a scoresheet

 A scoresheet should always remain balanced during a game.
 It is best to always correct a problem that causes a scoresheet to go out of balance right away if possible.
 You can however wait until the game is over to find the problem.
-You can tell if a scoresheet goes out of balance when the Balance Ball on the right of the scoresheet turns red.
+You can tell if a scoresheet goes out of balance when the Balance warning appears on the right of the scoresheet.
 You can also press Ctrl+B at anytime to manually check the balance state of a scoresheet and to see the variables used in the equation.

 The men left on base stat (LOB) stat is the cause of an unbalanced scoresheet 99% of the time.
 The last batter of an inning will be credited with all men who are still left on base when the inning ends.
 The LOB's are always shown at the bottom of an inning column.
 If a scoresheet goes out of balance always look here first.